ssgilg/transcription_aws/README.md

     -Each sentence should contain punctuation.

+Steps to create custom language model

-    Save context and tuning (data) in s3 bucket in different folders.
+-Save context and tuning (data) in s3 bucket in different folders.

-    Create the custom model in the graphic interface.
+-Create the custom model in the graphic interface.
             -specify tuning and training data locations
             -minimum suggested for tuning data ~ 10 000 words
             -minimum suggested for trainning data ~ 100 000 words
             -can take about 7 hours

 For context we used wikipedia information with the following topics: "Functional programing", "Programing paradigm", "Computer code",  "computer program", "debugging", "Object Oriented Programming",
 "NLP ML",